 The Liberal Education Program at Colby-Sawyer, in conjunction with any number of majors offered by the college, provide opportunities to fine tune the skills necessary for success in law school.
 Pre-law students take courses that develop critical thinking, research skills and effective communication.
 Students graduate with a solid understanding of the American political system, social interactions, issues of diversity and basic quantitative literacy skills.

-The Department of Natural and Environmental Sciences and the Exercise and Sport Sciences Department offer advice and assistance to students interested in health-related professional schools including dentistry, optometry, physician assistant, doctor of podiatry, doctor of osteopathy, and medical or veterinary school (see Pre-Veterinary Curriculum).
+The Schools of Arts & Sciences and Nursing & Health Sciences offer advice and assistance to students interested in health-related professional schools including dentistry, optometry, physician assistant, doctor of podiatry, doctor of osteopathy, and medical or veterinary school (see Pre-Veterinary Curriculum).
 The requirements for medical school may be fulfilled in conjunction with any Colby-Sawyer major.
 Interested students should meet with a pre-medical adviser to discuss career planning and preparing for admissions requirements.

 Admission to occupational therapy graduate programs is competitive and schools select students on the basis of academic excellence; Graduate Record Exam scores; letters of reference from professors and physical therapists; clinical observation experience; an essay and an interview.
 A master’s degree is typically the minimum required degree to sit for certification as an occupational therapist, however there also are some entry level clinical doctoral programs that satisfy certification requirements.
 Students can pursue occupational therapy programs through a variety of Colby-Sawyer majors including exercise science, athletic training and biology, however students may choose any major along with the suggested prerequisites.
 Students should work closely with an adviser to select the prerequisites required for specific programs.